Catering managers plan, organise and develop the food and beverage services of organisations and businesses

 - local authorities

 - tourist attractions and organisations, such as the National Trust

 Look for job vacancies at:

 The websites of major hotel groups, restaurant chains and contract catering companies will also advertise vacancies.

 Some employers will provide regular internal courses, support with NVQs and other professional qualifications such as the Level 4 Diploma in Hospitality, tailored professional development plans and even job swaps.
 If you don't already have a qualification in food safety, you may be required to take a Level 2 or above in Food Safety and Health and Safety.

 If you're on a graduate training scheme you'll usually gain experience in a range of areas, including financial management, sales and marketing, human resource management and operations, before specialising in your chosen area.
 During this time you're able to learn from experienced colleagues and managers and may also take professional qualifications.

 It's important to keep up to date with relevant skills and training in your sector.
-This can include attending courses and conferences, researching and reading the trade press.
-Managers looking to progress further into high-level management roles may take a postgraduate qualification, for example an MBA.
+This can include attending courses and conferences, carrying out research and reading the trade press.
+Managers looking to progress further into high-level management roles may take a postgraduate qualification, such as an MBA.